hegdeadithyak/hegdeadithyak/README.md

 ## 🚀 About Me

-I am a passionate software developer and a student at AMRITA VISHWA VIDYAPEETAM.
+I am a student at AMRITA VISHWA VIDYAPEETAM.

 ## 💻 Interests